 When training, you want your dog's undivided attention so it's best to find a quiet spot in your home, such as a small room.
 You'll also find it best to eliminate as many distractions outside the room as possible.
 This means that you may have to wait until there's very little traffic in the house, such as when the kids are gone or in bed.
 Even footsteps or closing doors in other rooms can be distracting to your dog and hinder your training progress.

-- Hold a treat at the dog's nose, and pull it around so he'll have to turn his head to get it.
-Click your clicker and give a treat.
+Start by giving your dog the command to lie down (or the position necessary for whatever command you're teaching).
+Once in position, give the command "roll over."
+Hold a treat at the dog's nose, and pull it around so it will have to turn its head to get the treat.
+Click your clicker and give the dog the treat.
+Practice this a few times.

-- Practice this a few times, and then click and treat only those times when your dog turns his head and leans onto his side a little bit.
+Once your dog is regularly turning its head, take it a step further: Click and treat only those times when your dog turns its head and leans onto its side a little bit.

-- Continue to slowly build on each behavior, and then choose the best behaviors that get him the closest to a complete roll until the dog is rolling all the way over.
+Next, use a treat to lure your dog to roll, and begin to click and treat only when it begins going over.
+Continue to slowly build on each behavior, and then choose the best behaviors that get your dog closest to a complete roll until it is rolling all the way over.